neagrita/assign/README.md

 ### Prerequisites
 - Python 3.12
 - Poetry (for dependency management)
+- FastText Model:
-- Download the FastText model to `models/cc.en.300.bin`
+    - The pipeline requires the English FastText model (`cc.en.300.bin`) to be available at `models/cc.en.300.bin`.
+    - You can download it from the official FastText website: https://fasttext.cc/docs/en/crawl-vectors.html.
+    - After downloading, extract the model into the `models/` directory.
+    - ⚠️ Note: The pipeline includes a fallback to programmatically download this model if it's missing.
+However, be aware that the file is 7.2 GB, so manual download is recommended.
-- Ensure the SVD model is available at `models/svd.pkl`
+- SVD Model – Ensure the `svd.pkl` file is available at `models/svd.pkl`.
-- Optional: pyenv for virtual environment management
+- Optional: `pyenv` - useful for managing Python versions and virtual environments.

 ### Setup
 ```bash